-A configuration is a complete design that has one Reconfigurable Module for each Reconfigurable Partition.
+A configuration is a complete design that has one RM for each reconfigurable partition (RP).
 There might be many configurations in a Dynamic Function eXchange FPGA project.
-Each configuration generates one full BIT file as well as one partial BIT file for each Reconfigurable Module (RM).
+Each configuration generates one full BIT file as well as one partial BIT file for each RM.